woodrush/lambdalisp/README.md

 ( cat lambdalisp.ulamb | ./bin/asc2bin; cat ./examples/number-guessing-game.cl; cat ) | ./bin/clamb -u
 ```

-You can run the same script on Common Lisp with:
+You can run the same script on Common Lisp.
+If you use SBCL, you can run it with:

 ```sh
 sbcl --script ./examples/number-guessing-game.cl
 ```

-after installing `sbcl`, a Common Lisp interpreter.
+To run LambdaLisp on other lambda calculus interpreters, please see the Supported Lambda Calculus Interpreters section.

 ## Example
 ```lisp